 - Self-monitoring or visit from DOE - A Budget Statement sent to each school at the end of the month.
-Review listed expenditures for accuracy and review progress in spending. - Title II Survey - Begin meeting/planning for Title II Needs Assessment and Prioritization of Need - Monthly Time and Effort Sheets signed and turned in. - Meet with Homeless Liaison concerning Homeless Program and needs - Migrant Educational Program, SIS and Occupational Survey Updates - Communicate with Neglected Facility and provide support and technical assistance
+Review listed expenditures for accuracy and review progress in spending. - Title II Survey - Begin CLIP Revisions - Begin meeting/planning for Title II Needs Assessment and Prioritization of Need - Monthly Time and Effort Sheets signed and turned in if applicable - Meet with Homeless Liaison concerning Homeless Program and needs - Migrant Educational Program, SIS and Occupational Survey Updates - Communicate with Neglected Facility and provide support and technical assistance

 - SPENDING DEADLINE/ ENCUMBRANCE PLAN.
 All materials should be purchased according to Budget Plan.
-The only expenditures that will be allowed after this time will be for professional development stipends/subs, tutoring, Parent Involvement food purchases and contracted services. - Hold Parent Involvement activities and meeting according to plan.
+The only expenditures that will be allowed after this time will be for professional development stipends/subs, tutoring, Parent Involvement food purchases, contracted services or those items indicated to be spent with carryover funds. - Hold Parent Involvement activities and meeting according to plan.
 Save sign-in sheets and agendas. - Hold Professional Learning activities according to plan.
-Save sign-in sheets and agendas.
+Save sign-in sheets and agendas. - School Improvement Planning Training of staff to complete data analysis, goal setting, plan revision and budget preparation.